New observations on primitive roots modulo primes

-In view of Erd\H os' problem, Han's above work and various problems on primes of special forms, we are led to consider whether primitive roots modulo primes can take certain special forms.
-In Section 3 we will pose various conjectures in this direction based on our computation checks.
-Since any primitive root modulo an odd prime $p$ must be a quadratic nonresidue modulo $p$, in Section 2 we will investigate quadratic nonresidues modulo primes of certain special forms armed with heuristic arguments.
+In view of Erd\H os' problem, Theorems 1.1-1.2 and various problems on primes of special forms, we are led to consider whether primitive roots modulo primes can take certain special forms.
+In Section 3 we will pose various conjectures in this direction based on our computational checks.
+Since any primitive root modulo an odd prime $p$ must be a quadratic nonresidue modulo $p$, in Section 2 we will investigate quadratic nonresidues (modulo primes) of certain special forms armed with heuristic arguments.
+In Section 4, we will pose some other conjectures involving primitive roots modulo primes.

 Let $(a_n)_{n\gs1}$ be a sequence of integers.
-If no term of the sequence $(a_n)_{n\gs1}$ has a prime divisor greater than a given number $N$, then we should not expect that the sequence contains quadratic nonresidues modulo any sufficiently large prime $p$.
+If no term of the sequence $(a_n)_{n\gs1}$ has a prime divisor greater than a given integer $N>1$, then for any prime $q\eq1\pmod{4\prod_{p\ls N}p}$ we have $(\f{a_n}q)=1$ for all $n=1,2,3,\ldots$.
 If a prime $p$ divides the $n$-th term $a_n$ but it does not divide any previous term $a_k$ with $0<k<n$, then $p$ is called a {\it primitive prime divisor} of the term $a_n$.
-For our purposes, we are interested in those sequences with infinitely many terms having primitive prime divisors.
+For our purposes, we are interested in those integer sequences with infinitely many terms having primitive prime divisors.